 Why is Race Equality Week important?

-Race Equality Week is an important time to reflect on the reality that Race Equality is an aspiration and a journey and we have not yet reached our destination.
-The presence of people from Communities Effected by Racial Inequality (CERI) in the workplace only highlights this issue more with over-representation of CERI individuals in the lower pay grades contrasted by a sharp under-representation in senior level posts.
-This trend also exists in Directorates with traditional service driven Directorates such as social care and housing employing far more CERI individuals than non-service directorates.
+Race Equality Week is an important time to reflect on the reality that Race Equality is an aspiration and a journey and that we have not yet reached our destination.
+The presence of people from Communities Effected by Racial Inequality (CERI) in the workplace only highlights this issue more with an over-representation of CERI individuals in the lower pay grades contrasted by a sharp under-representation in senior level posts.
+This trend also exists in Directorates who deliver traditional people focused services such as social care and housing employing far more CERI individuals than non-people focused directorates.

-Inequality also exists outside of organisations in the criminal justice system, in health care and in the education sector.
-Race Equality Week is a great opportunity to reflect on organisational and individual commitments to race equality and strategies and to ask, is it enough?
+Inequality also exists outside of organisations, in the criminal justice system, in health care and in the education sector.
+Race Equality Week is a great opportunity to reflect on organisational and individual commitments and strategies to address race equality and to ask, is it enough?
 And is it working?

 What are Croydon’s plans for Race Equality Week 2022?

 Launch the Race Matters Pledge and Equalities Pledge.